rabbitmq/rabbitmq-website/site/ssl.md

 to implementation.
 Certificates in a CA certificate bundler won't be considered to be trusted in Python, for example, unless explicitly added to the trust store.

+RabbitMQ relies on Erlang's TLS implementation.
+It assumes that **all trusted CA certificates are added to the certificate bundle**.

 When performing peer verification, RabbitMQ will only consider the root certificate (first certificate in the list) to be trusted.
 Any intermediate certificates will be ignored.
-If it's desired that intermediate certificates are also considered to be trusted they must be added to the trusted certificate store.
+If it's desired that intermediate certificates are also considered to be trusted they must be added to the trusted certificate list: the certificate bundle.

 While it is possible to place final ("leaf") certificates such as those used by servers and clients to the trusted certificate directory,